flame-engine/flame/STYLEGUIDE.md

 This extends rules on the official [Flutter Style Guide](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo).

 Note that this is not yet an exhaustive guide, and consider it a work in progress.
+PRs are welcome!

 ## Code formatting